saltstack/salt-windows-msi/README.md

 - `KEEP_CONFIG`: keep c:\salt\conf.
 Default is `1` (true).
 Only from command line.
 - `INSTALLFOLDER`: Where to install the files.
 Default is `c:\salt`.
 DO NOT CHANGE

+When keeping configuration on uninstall the administrator must remember its location.

 ###On unattended install ("silent install")###

 An msi allows you to install unattended ("silently"), meaning without opening any window, while still providing